Fios-Quest/YouTube-Scripts/src/space/newtype.md

 Our second issue is that we can still produce invalid values such as `Month(13)`.

-We can fix this by restricting the instantiation of our types to a constructor, and validating the input.
+We can fix this by restricting the instantiation of our types to a constructor and validating the input.

 ### newtype 5

-The question becomes, what should we do when someone attempts to use invalid data, I would argue we should return a Result with a relevant error.
+The question becomes, what we should do when someone attempts to use invalid data; I would argue we should return a Result with a relevant error.

 Let's focus on `Month`.

 ### newtype 6

-First we need to make sure the interior of the struct can only be instatiated or edited by things we control.
+First, we need to make sure the interior of the struct can only be instantiated or edited by things we control.

 In our case, this means moving it into a separate module